corelabui/basic-types-usage/README.md

 This repository contains a simple example of using the different Input types with built-in validation from the FormFusion [library](https://www.corelabui.com/)

 It is built with React, a popular JavaScript library for building user interfaces, providing a familiar and efficient development experience.
 Utilizes Vite as the build tool, offering fast and optimized builds for improved development workflow.
-Integrates @corelabui/rfm for seamless form handling, including validation and submission functionality.
+Integrates formfusion for seamless form handling, including validation and submission functionality.

 ## Usage